Shiyasmohd/secureX/README.md

 4. Connect secureX website to Metamask.

-5. Go ahead and explore secureX
+5. Go ahead and explore secureX.